lwb4/reddit-reposter/README.md

 * * *

 I built this after reading through [OAuth Quick Start](https://github.com/reddit/reddit/wiki/OAuth2-Quick-Start-Example) and the [Official Reddit API docs](https://www.reddit.com/dev/api/) -- and, of course, a lot of googling and Stack Overflow.
+I also used [Dirty Markup](https://dirtymarkup.com/) extensively for prettifying returned JSON data.